The Domestic Cat

 Environmental Issues

-Adopt Rescues:
+Adopt Rescues

 There’s lots of stray cats in need of loving homes- please adopt rescue kitties.
 Mixed breed cats are also healthier and longer lived than purebred cats.

-Outlaw Declawing:
+Outlaw Declawing

 Declawing cats is barbarous and abusive.
 It is like cutting off the fingers above the end joint on a human hand (the end of the cat’s bones are removed along with the claws) and it results in arthritis and pain for the rest of the cat’s life, not to mention the psychological trauma of knowing it cannot hunt or defend itself.

-Outlaw Stump-legged, Flat-faced, And Hairless Cat Breeding:
+Outlaw Stump-legged, Flat-faced, And Hairless Cat Breeding

 Recently unethical breeders have been breeding cats with shortened deformed legs, known as Munchkin cats.
-This should be against the law- these animals can’t move like they were meant to and experience psychological and physical issues as a result of this congenital deformity.
+This should be against the law- these animals can’t move like they were meant to and they experience psychological and physical issues as a result of this congenital deformity.

 It is also wrong to breed cats with flat faces (they can’t breathe well) or misshapen ears (Scottish fold cats are prone to hearing issues, ear infections, and body deformities.)
 Just let cats be how Mother Nature intended: gorgeous, healthy, sound in body, and happy.

-Outlaw Designer Cat Breeding:
+Outlaw Designer Cat Breeding

-I also want to point out some facts about designer cat hybrids such as Bengal cats.
+Here are some facts about designer cat hybrids such as Bengal cats.
 Creating Bengals is unethical because they come from crossing captive Asian Leopard Cats (a wild species) with domestic cats.
-Asian leopard cats are wild animals that shouldn’t be kept in captivity so that people can own expensive designer cat breeds.
-It’s inhumane.
-Bengal cats also have health problems due to inbreeding. https://www.pets4homes.co.uk/pet-advice/inherited-health-problems-in-bengal-cats.html
+Asian Leopard Cats are wild animals.
+Wild animals should not be kept in captivity as breeding machines so that people can own expensive designer cat breeds.

 More info https://bigcatrescue.org/savannah-cats-and-bengal-cats-make-bad-pets/